-HTM108 Introduction to the Leisure and Recreation Industry
+HTM108 Introduction to the Leisure and Recreation Industry 3 class brs/wk.
+3 cr.

 Covers the role of leisure in America.
 Examines factors influencing leisure; the relationship of leisure to demographics, personality development, and health; and the changing lifestyles in American society.
 Covers how the leisure industries play a critical role in our economy and how the development of young children, the success of marriages, the maintenance of intellectual capacity among older people are all critically linked to play, recreation and leisure.
 Offered as needed